 FP GOV 2.02: Strategic and Annual Planning

-The governing body reviews and approves the long-term strategic plan to ensure that it encompasses:
+The organization has a long-term strategic planning process that includes:

-a review of the organization’s mission, values, mandates, and strategic direction;
+reviewing its mission, values, and mandates,;

-a review of the demographics of its defined service population;

-an assessment of strengths and weaknesses;
+assessing internal strengths and weaknesses;

+reviewing its external environment, including community demographics, and its effect on the organization;

-measurable goals and objectives that support fulfillment of its mission and mandated responsibilities; and
+setting realistic, measurable goals and objectives that flow from its purpose and mandated responsibilities;

-appropriate strategies for meeting identified goals, including the need to redirect, eliminate, or expand services to respond to changing community demographics and the needs of persons served.
+identifying appropriate strategies and activities for meeting identified goals, including the need to redirect, eliminate, or expand services to respond to changing community demographics and the needs of persons served; and

+identifying necessary to support the identified goals.

-EAP Interpretation: In an EAP the demographic profile is representative of its customer base.
+Interpretation: Regarding element (c), for organizations that do not provide services to the public, such as EAPs, demographic information should be representative of its customer base.

-RegardingExamples: To enhance its assessment, organizations can draw upon the findings of other external needs assessments, such as those conducted by the United Way, municipal planning boards, universities, or other organizations with a community-wide focus.
+Examples: To enhance its assessment, organizations can draw upon the findings of other external needs assessments, such as those conducted by the United Way, municipal planning boards, universities, or other organizations with a community-wide focus.